 Allen Lichter, M.D.

-Dr. Lichter is Chief Executive Officer of the American Society of Clinical Oncology (ASCO).
-Dr. Lichter became Chief Executive Officer of ASCO in October 2006.
+Dr. Lichter is Chief Executive Officer of the American Society of Clinical Oncology.
+He became has served in this position since October 2006.
 For the past two decades, Dr. Lichter served at the University of Michigan, first as Chair and Professor of Radiation Oncology, and subsequently as Dean of the Medical School (1998-2006).
-Dr. Lichter was named the first Isadore Lampe Professor of Radiation Oncology, an endowed chair at the University.
+He was named the first Isadore Lampe Professor of Radiation Oncology, an endowed chair at the University.
 Dr. Lichter was also honored as a Newman Family Professor of Radiation Oncology in 2000.
-Prior to his tenure at the University of Michigan, Dr. Lichter was the Director of the Radiation Therapy Section of the National Cancer Institute's (NCI's) Radiation Oncology Branch.
+Prior to his tenure at the University of Michigan, Dr. Lichter was the Director of the Radiation Therapy Section of the National Cancer Institute's Radiation Oncology Branch.
 A Member of ASCO since 1980, Dr. Lichter has assumed many prominent roles in the Society, including President (1998-1999) and Founding Chair of The ASCO Foundation Board.
 He has served on ASCO's Board of Directors and as Chair of the Public Issues Committee, Special Awards Selection Committee, and Co-chair of the Fellows Task Force.
 Dr. Lichter has served multiple terms on ASCO's Scientific Program Committee as well as on the Nominating, Audit, and Finance Committees, and as an Associate Editor of ASCO's Journal of Clinical Oncology.
 Dr. Lichter has also held board positions with the Liaison Committee on Medical Education, the Accreditation Council for Graduate Medical Education, the American Society for Therapeutic Radiology and Oncology, and the NCI.
 Dr. Lichter was a co-editor of the textbook Clinical Oncology and several books on breast cancer, and the author of over one-hundred scientific papers.
 He has served on the editorial boards of Oncology, the Journal of the National Cancer Institute, and the International Journal of Radiation Oncology, Biology, and Physics.
 Dr. Lichter earned a bachelor's degree (1968) and medical degree (1972) from the University of Michigan.
-He trained in radiation oncology at the University of California, San Francisco, before joining the faculty at Johns Hopkins University, and later the NCI.
+He trained in radiation oncology at the University of California, San Francisco, before joining the faculty at Johns Hopkins.

 PROGRAM COMMITTEE MEMBERS